txt/ase19/docs/se4ai.md

 Another example, from [Chen et al.](https://www.researchgate.net/publication/3248296_Finding_the_Right_Data_for_Software_Cost_Modeling)

-- given 20+ vsariables describing software projects,
+- given 20+ variables describing software projects,
 - and different sites with 20 to 200 projects each,
 - most of those variables are not needed for redicting the effort required to complete a project
 - In the following, red and green shows the performance before/after applying algorithms to remove superfluous attributes